hunghsinke/P4D_Assignment-3/README.md

 > - Push the changes to the remote repository using git push origin branch-name.
 > - If you're pushing to the main branch, you might not need to specify the branch name (e.g., git push origin main).

+- **Merge Request (or Pull Request)**: Once you've pushed your changes and created a pull request, someone with write access to the repository can review and merge your changes.
+They will:

+> - Review your code and discuss any necessary changes.
+> - Once satisfied, they will merge the pull request.
+> - The changes are now incorporated into the original repository.